shreyashmusale/bblocks-sta/_sources/Sensor/description.md

 ## What is represents

-Observation is an act of measuring or otherwise determining the value of a property.
-[OGC 10-004r3 / ISO 19156:2011]
+A Sensor is an instrument that observes a property or phenomenon with the goal of producing an estimate of the value of the property.
+STA sensor is based on the concept from [OGC and ISO 19156:2001, OGC 10-004r3 and ISO 19156:2011(E), OGC Abstract Specification: Geographic information — Observations and Measurements.](http://portal.opengeospatial.org/files/?artifact_id=41579)

 ### Limitations
 For compliance with SwaggerHub where the schema can be referred: